techiekats/driving_history_tracker/README.md

 * State of class can be updated only via methods

 * Design constructors such that the possibility of invalid object states is reduced
   * E.g. Driver.ts marks name and logger as readonly fields.
 Thus, they can be set only once at construction and never modified

+* Singleton for DrivingHistoryTracker

 * Single responsibility principle
   * DrivingHistoryTracker - acts as high level co-ordinator, keeps record of drivers and performs reporting.
 Outsources construction of Driver objects to DriverFactory